projectsveltos/sveltos/docs/addons/kustomize.md

       image: nginx:v1.2.0 # Replaced value
     ```

-### Template-based Referencing for ValuesFrom
+### Example: Template-based Referencing for ValuesFrom

-In the ValuesFrom section, we can express `ConfigMap` and `Secret` names as templates and dynamically generate them using cluster information.
+In the _ValuesFrom_ section, we can express `ConfigMap` and `Secret` names as templates and dynamically generate them using cluster information.
 This allows for easier management and reduces redundancy.

 Available cluster information: